 Finding out about vacancies

 All pedagogues — not just teachers — have the opportunity to transfer to a different school under the Open Market Transfer Plan.
-Principals will post anticipated as well as approved vacancies between April 15 and Aug.
-7. During the open period, these vacancies are posted on the DOE website at this link.
+Principals will post anticipated as well as approved vacancies during the transfer period, which usually opens in mid-April and closes in early August each year.
+During the open period, these vacancies are posted on the DOE website at this link.

 How to apply through Open Market Transfer